1940

 through the permission of Jack's Kansas City and Washington D.C. executive offices.

 Jack had very little private life, something all his wives were forced to accept.
-Jack's wives too
+Jack's wives, too,

-frequently on TWA airliners, landing in Winslow with a ranch hand driving up to meet her
+frequently on TWA airliners, landing in Winslow, with a ranch hand driving up to meet her

 plane.
-Jack loved the ranch in Sedona but understandably his time spent there was in stolen
+Jack loved the ranch in Sedona but understandably his time there was spent in stolen

 moments.
-Sadly, the longest continuous time Jack ever spent at the ranch in Sedona was after
+Sadly the longest continuous time Jack ever spent at the ranch in Sedona was after

-he resigned from TWA (and before) he took over General Aniline and Film (GAF-ANSCO) in
+he resigned from TWA and before he took over General Aniline and Film (GAF-ANSCO) in

 Rare Image